Probing Earth's core using atmospheric neutrino oscillations in the presence of NSI at INO-ICAL: Analysis method

 We define $\chi^2_+$ for reconstructed $\mu^+$ events, which will be estimated separately along with $\chi^2_-$ using the same procedure as described above.
 The resultant median sensitivity of the ICAL detector is calculated by combining the individual contributions of both $\chi^2_-$ and $\chi^2_+$, which is defined as $\chi^2$:

 We simulate the MC data using the benchmark values of oscillation parameters provided in table~\ref{tab:osc-param-value} as true parameters.
 In the fit, we minimize the $\chi^2$ with respect to the pull variables $\xi_l$, accounting for the systematic uncertainties and for relevant oscillation parameters along with the tested NSI parameter.
 We consider the uncertainties on the atmospheric mixing angle $\sin^2\theta_{23}$ in the range $(0.36 - 0.66)$, the atmospheric mass-squared difference $|\Delta m^2_{\text{eff}}|$ in the range $(2.1 - 2.6)\times 10^{-3}$ eV$^2$, and both choices of neutrino mass orderings, NO and IO.
 We vary the tested NSI parameter in the range $[-\,0.15, +\,0.15]$.
 During the minimization, we keep the solar oscillation parameters $\sin^2 2\theta_{12}$ and $\Delta m^2_{21}$ fixed at their true values as given in table~\ref{tab:osc-param-value}.
 We consider a fixed value for reactor mixing angle $\sin^2 2\theta_{13}$ = 0.0875 both in MC data and theory, as it is well measured~\cite{Capozzi:2025wyn,Esteban:2024eli,NuFIT,Capozzi:2021fjo,deSalas:2020pgw,DayaBay:2022orm}.
-We set $\delta_\text{CP} = 0$ both in the MC data and the theory.
+In the ICAL detector, more than 98\% of the events arise from the disappearance channel $(\nu_{\mu}\rightarrow\nu_{\mu})$.
+Since the $\delta_\text{CP}$- dependent terms in $P(\nu_{\mu}\rightarrow\nu_{\mu})$ are suppressed by a factor of $(\Delta m^2_{21}/\Delta m^2_{31})\sin\theta_{13}$~\cite{Akhmedov:2004ny}, which is about 0.005, the effect of $\delta_\text{CP}$ on muon neutrino events at ICAL is expected to be small.
+Therefore, we set $\delta_\text{CP} = 0$ as a benchmark choice in both the MC data and the theory.